In the land of Niger | Pictures | Reuters

 Journalist Raby Bako rehearses before hosting the nightly news broadcast at national television ORTN headquarters in Niamey, September 18, 2013.
 REUTERS/Joe Penney

-Uranium ore is heap leached with sulphuric acid at Areva's Somair mine in Arlit, September 25, 2013.
-REUTmore
+Uranium ore is heap leached with sulfuric acid at Areva's Somair mine in Arlit, September 25, 2013.
+REUTERmore

-Uranium ore is heap leached with sulphuric acid at Areva's Somair mine in Arlit, September 25, 2013.
+Uranium ore is heap leached with sulfuric acid at Areva's Somair mine in Arlit, September 25, 2013.
 REUTERS/Joe Penney

 A man sits on a motorcycle in front of yams for sale at the the Grand Market in Niamey, September 17, 2013.more